interwebLT/docs/source/includes/_errors.md

 404 | Not Found - The specified resource could not be found.
 406 | Not Acceptable - You requested a format that isn't json.
 429 | Too Many Requests - You have reached the rate limit 500 | Internal Server Error - We had a problem with our server.
 Try again later.
+These are rare.
 503 | Service Unavailable - We're temporarily offline for maintenance.
 Please try again later.